Wikia/echo-otel-metrics/README.md

 # echo-otel-metrics

-this is an opentelemetry metrics middleware for echo http framework.
+This is an opentelemetry metrics middleware for echo http framework.

 it addd a custom opentelemetry metrics middleware `otelmetric` to echo framework, and setup a prometheus exporter endpoint at `/metrics`.